 In Vieux Fort, she and her husband wage a bread-and-butter struggle to keep their family of nine children afloat while wrestling to keep them on the straight and narrow path in a town they deemed a den of iniquity.

-In the late 1950s, Philomene left her children in the care of her father and younger sisters to join her husband in London and thus become part of the great post-war West Indian migration, which would go down in history as the “Windrush Generation.”
-Philomene and her husband’s stint in England lasted only a few years and was part of an effort to better provide for their children, but the separation would have dire and possible lasting consequences for the children left behind.
+In the late 1950s, Philomene left her children in the care of her father and younger sisters to join her husband in London, thus becoming part of the great post-war West Indian migration, which would go down in history as the “Windrush Generation.”
+Philomene and her husband’s stint in England lasted only a few years and was part of an effort to better provide for their children, but the separation would have dire and possibly lasting consequences for the children left behind.

 “The writing is exceptionally lucid and unrelenting in its candor…extravagant in detail, unbridled in its laudatory acknowledgement of the mother figure; this book is Reynolds’ finest…it reads as smoothly and as entertainingly as any Hemingway, Dylan Thomas, or Toni Morrison work.”